asmitak1234/E-Krisshak-backend/README.md

 ## Connection

 - *Frontend-Backend*: Frontend and Backend is connected by Axios library.
-- *Backend-Database*: Backend and Database is connected by updating Database information in settings.py after creating database.
+- *Backend-Database*: Backend and Database is connected through mysqlclient by updating Database information in settings.py after creating database.

 For Security reasons you can add .env file to protect your sensitive data from settings.py and including it in [.gitignore](.gitignore) file.

 ## Functionalities

-- *User Authentication*: Users can register and log in to their profiles.
+- *User Authentication*: Users can register and log in to their profiles with alerts.
 - *Responsive Design*: The frontend is designed to be responsive and dynamic that works on various devices.
 - *Navigation*: Users can navigate to different web pages(Home , List , Manage) through Side Navigation Bar.
 - *Form Handling*: User input and form submissions are handled with proper validation mechanisms.